hackerb9/vt340test/colormap/colormap.md

 Note that this color map is shared with sixel and ReGIS graphics, which means displaying images can mess up text legibility.
-Although DEC has mitigated that somewhat by making sixel's access to the colormap indirect and by starting at index 1: the first six colors used do not affect the text.
+Although DEC has mitigated that somewhat by making sixel's access to the colormap indirect and by starting at index 1: The first six bitmap colors used do not affect the text.
 The seventh color in the image changes the foreground (index 7) and only an image which needs all 16 colors will wrap all the way back to index 0 and modify the background.

+The VT340's Bold+Blink rendering is peculiar (15/0 alternating with
+8/7).
+(See [Character attributes in combination](#Character attributes in combination) below.)

 ### Resetting the colormap

-Since displaying sixel images with 7 or more colors can make text unreadable, it would be good if one could reset the colormap without being able to see what i on the screen.
-The easiest way is to use the builtin Color Set-up by pressing these keys on a VT340 keyboard:
+Since displaying sixel images with 7 or more colors can make text unreadable, it would be good if one could reset the colormap without being able to see what is on the screen.
+The simplest way is to use the builtin Color Set-up by pressing these keys on a VT340 keyboard:

 <ul>